Asambhav: Release

+Reception

-Critical reception
+Critical response

 Asambhav received mixed to positive reviews from critics upon release.
-Ronjita Kulkarni of Rediff wrote "Asambhav, starring Arjun Rampal and Priyanka Chopra, is a good film.
+Ronjita Kulkarni of Rediff wrote, "Asambhav, starring Arjun Rampal and Priyanka Chopra, is a good film.
 It packs in the done-to-death Pak-bashing content, and reduces Pakistanis and Afghans to caricatures."
-Prema K. of Bollyvista wrote "The film grip the audience even in a single reel.
-The songs flow freely.
-Viju Shah too seems to have lost his touch!
-The cinematography is good, in fact, the only real good thing about the film.
-Arjun Rampal is good, but the role does not offer him much scope.
-Priyanka Chopra is reduced to a glamorous piece.
-The model brigade serves as mere sidekicks.
-Talented actors like Naseeruddin Shah, and Arif Zakaria have been positive."
-Taran Adarsh of Bollywood Hungama gave a rating of 3.5 out of 5 stars and gave positive reviews.
-He wrote, "On the whole, ASAMBHAV is a medium film in all respects.
+Taran Adarsh of Bollywood Hungama gave a rating of 1 out of 5 stars and wrote, "On the whole, ASAMBHAV is a weak film in all respects.
 At the box-office, its chances of hit movie asambhav [impossible]."
-Shahid Khan of Planet Bollywood gave a rating of 8 out of 10 stars.
+Shahid Khan of PlanetBollywood.com gave a rating of 8 out of 10 stars.
 He wrote, "Rajiv Rai's direction is uninspired.
 Therefore, his "Asambhav" ends up looking tired and dragged out."

-Nitika Desai of Apun Ka Choice gave a rating of 3 out of 5 stars.
-She wrote, "'Asambhav' is a film that sticks to the beaten and worn-out Bollywood stereotypes.
-Over-dramatic dialogues, deliberately forced songs, and inflated action sequences make it quite a predictable and stodgy fare."
 Subhash K. Jha of IANS wrote "Asambhav is arguably the only mainstream film ever with no mother-figure on the hectic horizon.
 But the absence of melodrama cannot in itself be a virtue unless it is compounded by a moist quality in the overall design of storytelling."

-Pankaj Shukla of SmasHits praised the movie but criticised the casting.
-He wrote, "The film in totality is not boring.
-It not only entertains but also makes value for the money, as the labor done by the director is quite visible on the screen.
-It is only the casting of the film that has gone haywire."